MichaelSiehl/Spatial_Fortran_1/README.md

-# General Purpose Data Flow (Spatial) Programming for FPGAs Using Coarray Fortran (as yet only emulated on CPUs): 1.
-Defining Some Basics
+# General Purpose Data Flow (Spatial) Programming for FPGAs Using Coarray Fortran (as yet only emulated on CPUs)
+## (Unified Kernel Programming for CPUs and FPGAs Using Coarray Fortran)
+## Part 1: Defining Some Basics

 I open this repository to initially define and describe some basic spatial programming techniques using Coarray Fortran (2018).